The Castle, Newcastle: Current building

-The Keep is a Grade I listed building, and a Scheduled Ancient Monument.
+The Keep is a Grade I listed building, and a scheduled monument.
 It is a roughly square building, measuring 62 ft by 56 ft and 81 ft tall.
 The entrance leads via flights of stairs to the second floor and into the Great Hall, the largest room in the keep, measuring 30 ft by 24 ft.
 The Black Gate was approached via a drawbridge across a moat.
 A wooden bridge has replaced the drawbridge.
 The original gate had a portcullis, and the recesses where this fitted can still be seen.
 The keep is currently owned by Newcastle City Council and managed by the Heart of the City Partnership.

 The Castle Keep can be visited today.
 The keep is also notable in having the main East Coast railway line running through the centre of the grounds.
 In particular, the battlements offer fine views over the River Tyne quayside, the cathedral and Newcastle station.
 The castle is reputedly haunted, and has been subject to many paranormal investigations.
 It featured in an episode of Most Haunted.

 The Castle Keep and the Black Gate have recently been refurbished by the Heart of the City partnership, and reopened on 21 March 2015 as Newcastle Castle.
 In addition to improved accessibility via an external lift to the Black Gate, new additions include an education centre, reception/gift shop and museum room in the Black Gate and audio-visual installations in the Castle Keep, telling the story of the site and the people who have lived there over the centuries.